Hypergeometric solutions for variants of the $q$-hypergeometric equation: Summary and discussion

 \section{Summary and discussion}

 In this paper, we obtained two main results for the variant of the $q$-hypergeometric equation of degree three $\mathcal{H}_{3}f(x)=0$.
-Also, by taking some limits, we obtained many results for the variant of the $q$-hypergeometric equation of degree two $\mathcal{H}_{2}f(x)=0$, and Heine's $q$-hypergeometric equation $\mathcal{H}_{1}f(x)=0$.
 A summary of these results is as follows.

 Main results are Theorem \ref{thmint3} and Theorem \ref{thmser3}, which give the integral solutions and the series solutions, respectively.
 These integrals and series are $q$-analogs of the integral (\ref{RiePapint}) and the series (\ref{RiePapser}), respectively.
-Because the series solutions are expressed by the very-well-poised-balanced $q$-hypergeometric series ${}_{8}W_{7}$, we found that the variant of the $q$-hypergeometric equation of degree three is regarded as a $q$-difference equation of the Askey-Wilson function with respect to some parameter.
-By taking some limits, we obtain integral and series solutions for the variant of the $q$-hypergeometric equation of degree two and the Heine's $q$-hypergeometric equation.
-The following table is a summary of these limits.
+First we introduced a configuration of $q$-difference equations and characterized the equation $\mathcal{H}_3f(x) = 0$ in section \ref{seceq}.
+Second we constructed integral solutions for $\mathcal{H}_3f(x)=0$ by using the above characterization in section \ref{secint}.
+Finally we obtained series solutions for $\mathcal{H}_3f(x)=0$ by applying the transformation formula \eqref{inttoser} in section \ref{secser}.
+In this way we got two main results.
+Because the series solutions are expressed by the very-well-poised-balanced $q$-hypergeometric series ${}_{8}W_{7}$, we found that the variant of the $q$-hypergeometric equation of degree three is regarded as a $q$-difference equation of the Askey-Wilson function with respect to some parameter (see Remark \ref{remW87}).

-We also found that $q$-analogs of Kummer's 24 solutions, which were obtained in \cite{Hahn1949}, are rediscovered by taking the limit of the solutions ${}_{8}W_{7}$.
-Moreover, we found that some formulas for ${}_{2}\varphi_{1}$ can be considered from the viewpoint of linear $q$-difference equations.